 Financial institutions and companies will turn these funds over to a state unclaimed property department where the funds are held until claimed by the owner.
+This process is termed escheatment.
 This typically occurs when you relocate, close a business address, misplace a check, etc. It can also occur if you are the beneficiary of an estate and the trustee is unable to locate you.
 You may even discover forgotten accounts of now deceased relatives if you take the time to search each one.

 There are various ways to locate these assets.
 There are commercial firms that may seek you out.
 However, you can perform a search for free in a number of ways.
 For instance, each state has a website for its unclaimed property department, allowing you to search state by state.
-Generally, one would only search the states where he or she has been a resident.
+Generally, you would only search the states where you (or a long-lost or deceased relative) has been a resident.